Domain Property Management Blog

 Is there a limit to how much security deposit a landlord can ask in Illinois?

 Some states require landlords to abide by a certain limit for security deposits.
-The state of Illinois doesn’t require landlords to abide by any limit.
-Illinois security deposit laws state landlord can collect as much of a security deposit as they want.
+The state of Illinois doesn’t require landlords to abide by any limit for a tenant deposit.
+Illinois security deposit laws state a landlord can collect as much of a security deposit as they want from a tenant.
+Most landlords set the security deposit equal to the monthly rent paid.

 hands exchanging money-1